qgustavor/megajs-docs/docs/tutorial/security.md

 In other words: avoid using the `Storage` class in a web page if you want to be safe.

-Or just assume the risk and try to convince people you are absolutely not injecting something to get your encryption keys like MEGA and WhatsApp do.
+Or just assume the risk and try to convince people you are absolutely not injecting something to get your encryption keys like MEGA.
 Throw some <del>snake oil</del> <em>totally safe</em> checksum verification just to be sure.

 ## MEGA uses insecure HTTP by default when transferring encrypted data